User0k/webtales.dev/public/posts/add-eslint-custom-rule/index.md

 ## Applying fixes automatically

 This might be sufficient for your needs, but if you want ESLint to automatically apply fixes, you must specify the `fix` function [within `context.report()`](#starting-to-create-your-own-rule).
 I would like the fix to automatically remove the import and the whitespace after it.
 To find the precise location of the specified import, refer to [AST explorer](https://astexplorer.net/) again.
 The `ImportDeclaration` has a `range` tuple that indicates the location of the import.
-All that\`s left to do is apply this range and a character after it to the [`fixer.removeRange()` method](https://eslint.org/docs/latest/extend/custom-rules#applying-fixes):
+All that's left to do is apply this range and a character after it to the [`fixer.removeRange()` method](https://eslint.org/docs/latest/extend/custom-rules#applying-fixes):

 ```js {9-12}
 create(context) {